 Do I have to download a program to my computer?

-No, Dermicus Web application functions completely online on a web browser with highly secure storage of images and data.
+No, Dermicus Web application functions completely online on a web browser.

 If I forgot to log out from Dermicus Web application on the web browser, are my patient records safe?